Palmer Holt of InChrist Communications, author

 “I have never received any gift before …”

-Neha receives a pair of chickens from GFA World Sisters of Compassion
+Neha receives a pair of chickens from GFA World Sisters of the Cross

 Neha, a mother of four, and was overjoyed to receive the unexpected gift of chickens which will help with her children’s schooling.

-Neha was another of the widows who received a gift of chickens from the Sisters of Compassion.21 It changed her circumstances for good.
+Neha was another of the widows who received a gift of chickens from the Sisters of the Cross.21 It changed her circumstances for good.
 She had spent much of her life struggling to provide for her four children, raising pigs and working as a day laborer.

 “I really did not expect anything like this,” she said after receiving her birds, “and I have never received any gift before.”